joniles/mpxj/mkdocs/docs/howto-start.md

 are used to "override" the default working or non-working hours for individual days or entire date ranges.
 Methods are provided to allow a list of  all exceptions defined by a calendar can be retrieved, or to retrieve the exception which covers an individual date.
-Calendar exceptions are are represented by instances of the ProjectCalendarException class.
+Calendar exceptions are represented by instances of the ProjectCalendarException class.